yesmey/Iterator/README.md

 ## Introduction
-A little experiment of implementing a pointer arithmetics for managed pointers in C#.
+Iterator introduces pointer arithmetics for managed pointers in C#.

 It requires C# 11 preview which allows reference members in ref structs.